microsoft/vscode-wasm/wasm-wasi-core/README.md

 Please note that WASI is work in progress.
 As a result, newer versions of this extension might not be backwards compatible with older WASI standards.

-There is also an additional npm module `@vscode/wasm-wasi` that eases the API access to the extension.
+There is also an additional npm module `@vscode/wasm-wasi` that eases the API access to the extension and might provide some backwards compatibility in terms of the API used in VS Code.

 ## Example